mrcodechef/Prism-HTTP/README.md

 ### Setup Baremetal environment

-Please see the Vagrantfile for required topology and provisioning procedure.
+See the Vagrantfile for required topology and provisioning procedure.
+The Linux distribution version should be the same as the one used in the Vagrant base box.

 ### Run `phttp-bench` application